crime fiction logo 1

 1980 UK hardcover Reissue, Collins Crime Club, London

-A near fine book in near fine price clipped dust jacket
+A VG+ book in like price clipped dust jacket

 No names or previous owner inscriptions etc